ivos/git-crash-course/Readme.md

   Tests should be passing after each commit.

 **Backup** you work.
-Make (and push, see below) at least one commit each day to prevent loosing your whole day-worth work and also to publish to other team members what you have done.
+Make (and push) at least one commit each day to prevent losing your whole day-worth work and also to publish to other team members what you have done.

 This may conflict with the completeness rule above.